 I co-founded The Law of Attraction Centre several years ago.
 Feeling a discontent in the spiritual groups I went to, I wanted to start a community where people were ‘living’ what they knew rather than talking about it; I wanted to witness people’s lives changing for the better.
-Since then, I have seen people from all walks of life come to us; from bankers, lawyers and medical doctors (including several psychiatrists and one head of department at a leading London hospital) to well-known television and film actors.
+Since then, I have seen people from all walks of life come to us.
 I think what people love is how open and non-judgemental our approach is- with no dogma.

 What we are all looking for is more joy and more peace; to really enjoy our life experience and then share this with others.
 Regardless of the spiritual, religious or atheistic path, that seems to be our collective aim.
 Yes, one-off classes or retreats or seminars can give us a moment of a ‘high’ and a refuge from our daily lives, but my intention is to take it further providing a new way of life; inspiring people to change on a day-to-day level.

 I had seen many people go from self-help book to self-help book searching for the answers ‘out there’ and making little effort to change their own beliefs.
 I was one of them.
 Along my personal journey and from facilitating workshops, I have learnt that it takes rigorous practice to change our beliefs- and I do believe this is do-able for all.

 What I teach is processes, including meditation, to surrender into the flow of this power; to relax and calm our minds to allow ourselves to receive.
 As trite as it sounds, ‘Feeling good’ is, ultimately, what it is all about.
 But there is a deep practice that goes into achieving this state of mind consistently.

 The problem with manifestation- and the secret of appreciation